juliaBystrom/wordBank/README.md

 These features have been implemented so far:
 - Signup/signin page
+- Enabling creating and giving tags to cards with translations
 - Sidebar with filtration of cards, setup for sorting boards
 - Translate functionality with Google API
 - Trello-like boards to save translations
 - Save user-specific data to Firestore
 - Card info is given by a pop up when a card is pressed.

 ### Planning to do: